rmrt1n/rmrt1n.github.io/src/ctf/index.md

 This [capture the flag (CTF)](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) is made just for fun and for educational purposes.
-It's designed for both CTF newcomers and veterans that looking for a short, cozy challenge.
+It's designed for both CTF newcomers and veterans looking for a short, cozy challenge.
 It's inspired by [Garrit's Challenge](https://garrit.xyz/ctf).

 <script type="module" src="/ctf/ctf.js" defer></script>